 Some quick facts about aerospace in Washington state:

-Download a PDF of the latest Washington State Aerospace Economic Impacts 2016 Update, a study that assesses the large and important impacts of aerospace on the Washington state economy, including on jobs, wages, revenues, exports, and tax incentive users.
+Download the latest Washington State “2019 Aerospace in Washington: Economic Impact and Workforce Analysis” here.
+This study assesses the large and important impacts of aerospace on the Washington state economy, with a special focus on aerospace workforce supply and demand.

 The Governor and legislature have made smart, strategic investments in recent years.
 The aerospace industry tax incentive package passed in 2013 has produced strong results: